sai12saranya/To-Do-List/README.md

 - Choose task priorities (Low, Medium, High).
 - Track task status (New, In Progress, Completed).
 - View and manage tasks in a list format.

- Screenshots

-View of the task list with due dates, priorities, and statuses.

-Adding a new task with due date, priority, and status selection.

  Usage
 1. Add Task: Enter a task name and description, choose a due date, priority, and status.
 Click the "Add Task" button.